 From here, Zack proceeded down some stairs into the deep caverns, namely to the “Depths of Judgment.”
 Ah, I see that Genesis hired Xemnas from Kingdom Hearts 2 to name all his rooms, isn’t that nice?
 It’s good for a retired video game character to still find work from time to time.
 One thing that was particularly special about this room was a great frozen figure, which neither Kyle nor I could identify (me because I had never seen it before, and Kyle because it honestly wasn’t that visible!).
 It turns out it’s actually Emerald Weapon, a superboss that was added to FFVII’s international release.
 Ironically, Emerald Weapon is used to explain the existence of this underground final dungeon in the game’s Japan-only guide (Shinra was trying to excavate the Weapon and built the compound to staff the operation), which is yet another plot point that really should have been explained in-game, but wasn’t.

 Also in this room, we encountered probably the goofiest of Crisis Core’s carry-over enemies, the Grangalan.
-This was a matryoshka doll shaped like an egg, and was a perfectly serviceable enemy borrowed from FFVII, where it appeared near sunny, tourist trap Costa de Sol.
+This was a matryoshka doll shaped like an egg, and was a perfectly serviceable enemy borrowed from FFVII, where it appeared near sunny, tourist trap Costa del Sol.
 It looks quite a bit sillier here here in the final dungeon, deep underground and deprived of all light.

 Because we were either at the start of our session or only an hour or two into it, Kyle and I approached the Banora Underground with a sense of zeal we didn’t typically have in Final Fantasy final dungeons.
 Normally, we approach the final dungeon was so much boredom and weight that we cut half the corners and invoke our deepest, dirtiest tricks just to see the game done and behind us.
 But today we were energized, and completed nearly everything the Banora Underground had to offer us!
 And there was quite a bit of optional stuff to find!
 I remarked during my Kingdom Hearts: Chain of Memories Retrospective that I don’t like overlong final dungeons in RPGs.
-I particularly don’t like them in Action-RPGs (and even less so in pure Action games!), because the only reason overlong final dungeons even exist is for the sake of the oldest of the old, dustiest of the dusty attrition-based RPGs, and I don’t even like them there.
+I particularly don’t like them in Action-RPGs (and even less so in pure Action games!), because the only reason overlong final dungeons even exist is for the sake of the oldest of the old, dustiest of the dusty, attrition-based RPGs, and I don’t even like them there (then again, I don’t like those games in general!).
 This was a lesson I basically learned from Square themselves, who created complicated but ultimately compact final dungeons in KH1 and 2 that worked perfectly for my tastes.
 Crisis Core, however, goes in a different direction by making a huge dungeon but making most of it optional.
 It’s an interesting approach!
 Though… granted, one that Crisis Core did in the dullest way imaginable.

 The only mandatory objectives in this section is to find seven special pieces of materia used as a key, which in turn require you to read several plaques describing the plot of LOVELESS (groan).
 By installing the seven materia, you can open the final gate.
 But why stop there?
 The dungeon’s optional areas were full of cages, implying that some of Shinra’s awful experiments took place here, and we fought a number of “Makonoids” (the monsters from the Nibelheim reactor) named after the rivers of hell in Dante’s Inferno.
 Some documents in the dungeon talked about the experiments that went on there, and some prisoners left notes of their own, but apparently I didn’t keep very close track of them, and I sadly can’t find a source on the Internet that records them, either.
 I suppose my biggest problem with this section is that after you get into the cages, the level is just nothing but cages and flat walls in the form of a maze, a minimalist degree of level design normally reserved for Wolfenstein 3D.